demisto/content-docs/docs/tutorials/tut-integration-ui.md

 ```
 If any errors occur during the execution of our code, show those errors to the user and also return an error.

+**NOTE:** demisto.debug must be used to print debug logs.
+Using a print statement can cause unexpected exceptions and errors.

 ### Start at Main
 ```python
 if __name__ in ('__main__', '__builtin__', 'builtins'):